Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 * Be case-sensitive
 * Be expressed in a hierarchical structure with elements separated by `/`
-* Contain whitespace
+* Contain inner whitespace

-However, the path MUST NOT contain the line-break character.
+However, the path MUST NOT contain the line-break character, nor treat leading or trailing whitespace as significant.

 ### Options

 Some verbs take additional arguments, expressed as key-value pairs, called "options".
 Implementations MAY also define how options are used.
-For instance, though the `SUGGEST` verb has no protocol-defined options, a Plugin might care about why a citizen chose that location for future use, and so a `Why` option can be provided.
+For instance, though the `SUGGEST` verb has no protocol-defined options, a Plugin might care about why a citizen chose that location for future use, and so a `Why` option can be provided:

+	RSVP/0.1 SUGGEST Big Dipper
+	Why: Group special, one day only

 ### Verbs